I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 ResourceConfigurationArn: !GetAtt ResourceConfiguration.Arn

-Specifying the Resource Configuration in InvocationConnectivityParameters is the core of Private connectivity.
-API_KEY is specified for AuthorizationType, but this API key is not validated by the backend in this case.
+Specifying the Resource Configuration in InvocationConnectivityParameters is the core of the Private connection.
+API_KEY is specified for AuthorizationType, but this backend does not validate this API key.
 Access control is handled by ResourceConfigurationAuthType: AWS_IAM and vpc-lattice-svcs:Invoke.

 Step Functions State Machine (Embedding Connection ARN)